Jodhpur : A Quick Guide to Blue City & Sun City of India

 It derives its name from its founder Maharaja Umaid Singh and is presently a hotel.
 The Royal family still lives in a portion of the pink/ white exterior spread over 90,000 m2.
 It is also made from ‘Chittar’ – a special sandstone and interiors include Ramayana murals, Throne Room, Billiards, swimming pool, exquisite library & marble squash courts.
 The highlight is its cupola Central Rotunda that rises to 105 ft up.

-Set on a rocky hill amidst a picturesque landscaped lush, this is a haven for historians and archeologists.
+Set on a rocky hill amidst a picturesque landscaped lush, this is a haven for historians and archaeologists.
 These historical structures of Marwar reign will take you back in history.
 Its beautifully carved temple like rooftops, statues of Kings of Rajput & deities, all in the Hall of Heroes.
 Tourists and photographers will love the rock sculptures and distinctive cenotaphs.

 4. Jaswant Thada